henrysrh/henryshi/content/authors/admin/_index.md

 ---

 ## About Me
-**(Important Update Note: To improve readability and website quality, Since Feb.2026 [Google Sites](https://sites.google.com/view/henryshi/about) at https://sites.google.com/view/henryshi/about has been launched as the newest website.
-While facing mainland China's internet censorship, this website can be a substitution.
-But be aware that this website's update may be delayed.)**

- I am passionate about political/cultural economy, IDE and political-related IB/strategy, particularly interested in how democratic institutions(elections e.g.), cultural values, and global economic flows shape public policy, long-term development and national preference.
-I seek to explore the institutional foundations of prosperity and contribute to evidence-based policymaking in an increasingly interconnected world.
+**(Important Update Note: Since May.2026 [Google Site](https://sites.google.com/view/henryshi/about) at https://sites.google.com/view/henryshi/about will be the new website for update.
+To maintain information accuracy, please visit my Google Site for details.
+This webiste will be no longer updated, while facing restrictions like mainland China's internet block, you can contact me via email for information.)**